Degree Audit (Program of Study)

 Students are allowed ten years to complete a degree program.
 Course work over 10 years old at the completion of the degree program will not be used for a Master's or Specialist Degree.
 The first day of class of the earliest course taken as a part of the student's program is the beginning of the student's graduate education.

 Any substitution of courses or other change in an approved program of study must be recommended in writing from the student by submitting a Change in Program of Study Form to his/her advisor.
-The changes will then be approved by the Graduate Program Committee Chair and Dean of Graduate Studies and Research.
+The changes will then be approved by the Graduate Program Committee Chair and Dean of Graduate Studies.
 Except in unusual circumstances, this approval should be secured prior to the student enrolling in the course to be added to the program of study.

 Admission to Candidacy

 A student who wishes to become a candidate for the Master's or Specialist's Degree will file an application for Admission to Candidacy with the department.
-The department will then forward the application to the Dean of Graduate Studies and Research for final approval.
+The department will then forward the application to the Dean of Graduate Studies for final approval.
 The form for such application is available via the web at: www.unk.edu/academics/gradstudies/admissions/resources.
 To be eligible for candidacy for the degree program, a student must fulfill the following requirements:

 - Course completion: the appropriate time to file for candidacy is after completing the first 1/3 of the program and prior to completing the last 2/3 of the program; these credit hours must be successfully completed through UNK.
 (For example, on a 36 credit hour program candidacy should be filed after completing 12 credit hours and prior to completing 24 credit hours.)

 - Cumulative GPA must be at least 3.0.